Aryan0097/Library-Managment-System/README.md

 **1. Add Books**

-    Functionality: Allows users to add new books to the library.
+  - Functionality: Allows users to add new books to the library.
-    Details:
+  - Details:<br>
-        Each book has a unique identifier (ISBN), title, author, and publication year.
+        - Each book has a unique identifier (ISBN), title, author, and publication year.<br>
-        Books are stored in the library's repository and marked as available by default.
+        - Books are stored in the library's repository and marked as available by default.

 **2. Borrow Books**

-    Functionality: Enables users to borrow books from the library.
+  - Functionality: Enables users to borrow books from the library.
-    Details:
+  - Details:<br>
-        Before borrowing, the system checks if the book is available.
+        - Before borrowing, the system checks if the book is available.<br>
-        If the book is available, it is marked as borrowed (availability set to false).
+        - If the book is available, it is marked as borrowed (availability set to false).<br>
-        If the book is not available, the system raises a BookNotAvailableException.
+        - If the book is not available, the system raises a BookNotAvailableException.

 **3. Return Books**

-    Functionality: Allows users to return books they have borrowed.
+  - Functionality: Allows users to return books they have borrowed.
-    Details:
+  - Details:<br>
-        When a book is returned, it is marked as available again (availability set to true).
+        - When a book is returned, it is marked as available again (availability set to true).<br>
-        The system ensures that the returned book is part of the library’s collection.
+        - The system ensures that the returned book is part of the library’s collection.

 **4. View Available Books**

-    Functionality: Users can view a list of all books currently available in the library.
+  - Functionality: Users can view a list of all books currently available in the library.
-    Details:
+  - Details:<br>
-        The system filters out borrowed books and displays only those marked as available.
+        - The system filters out borrowed books and displays only those marked as available.<br>
-        Users can see the title, author, and publication year of each available book.
+        - Users can see the title, author, and publication year of each available book.

 ## Best Practices Followed

-  -**TDD (Test-Driven Development)**: Tests were written before implementing the features.
+  - **TDD (Test-Driven Development)**: Tests were written before implementing the features.
-  -**SOLID Principles**: The code follows SOLID principles to ensure maintainability and scalability.
+  - **SOLID Principles**: The code follows SOLID principles to ensure maintainability and scalability.
-  -**Clean Code**: The code is well-structured, with meaningful variable and method names, making it easy to read and maintain.
+  - **Clean Code**: The code is well-structured, with meaningful variable and method names, making it easy to read and maintain.

 ## Getting Started